meteor/meteor/content/accounts.md

 1. [`Accounts.resetPassword`](http://docs.meteor.com/#/full/accounts_resetpassword) - this one should be used both for resetting the password, and enrolling a new user; it accepts both kinds of tokens.
 2. [`Accounts.verifyEmail`](http://docs.meteor.com/#/full/accounts_verifyemail)

-After you are have called one of the two functions above or the user has cancelled the process, call the `done` function you got in the link callback.
+After you have called one of the two functions above or the user has cancelled the process, call the `done` function you got in the link callback.
 This will tell Meteor to get out of the special state it enters when you're doing one of the email account flows.

 <h3 id="customizing-emails">Customizing accounts emails</h3>